heremaps/gluecodium/docs/lime_attributes.md

 default value.
 Please note that combining this attribute with internal (see `Visibility` above) fields is not supported.
 The positional defaults constructors will be generated with a `@Deprecated` annotation, if _DeprecationMessage_ is specified.
+* **Public** or **Internal**: marks an element to have the corresponding visibility in Java, disregarding any "global" visibility modifiers the element might have.

 Swift-specific attributes
 -------------------------